shabla/playground/web/README.md

-todo:
-- change spacing classes to have abstract levels isntead of pixels
-- add more font global classes

 # Formatting with prettier + eslint
 - Install VS Code extension `Prettier ESLint` and use it as formatter
 - Install devDependencies: